Written by Hamish Hendry.

 Pushpam – a yoga magazine for here and now

-Pushpam is a quarterly (or so) yoga magazine published by Hamish.
+Pushpam is a bi annual (or so) yoga magazine published by Hamish.
 Focusing on yoga beyond asana, regular contributors include Sharath Jois, Hamish Hendry and Genny Wilkinson Priest.
 Interviews with some of the most experienced senior certified Astanga teachers feature in every issue.

 Pushpam is available to buy from the Astanga Yoga London shala or from the KPJAYI in Mysore, India.
 You can also buy online at pushpam.co.uk